LibreCat/WWW-ORCID/README.md

 A client for the ORCID 2.x API.

+# STATUS

+The client is mostly complete.
+The 2.0 member API is implemented except `notification-permission`.
+The 2.0 public API is implemented except `identifiers` and `status`.
+The 2.1 member API has not yet been implemented.

 # CREATING A NEW INSTANCE

 The `new` method returns a new [2.0 API client](https://metacpan.org/pod/WWW::ORCID::API::v2_0).